crazymodifier/school-management-system/README.md

 # School Management System
-This web application all Schools to manage all activities.
+This web application all Schools to manage all activities...